StackVista/stackstate-docs/stackpacks/integrations/vsphere-new.md

 #### Events

 vSphere events are sent to StackState in a telemetry stream.
-These are mapped to components and relations, they will not be visible in the StackState events perspective.
+These can be mapped to components and relations in the StackState topology, however, they will not be visible in the StackState events perspective.

-The vSphere check watches the vCenter Event Manager for the events listed below.
-These events are sent to StackState in a telemetry stream and mapped to relevant components.
-You can manually add the vSphere events telemetry stream to a component using the **???** data source.
+The vSphere check watches the vCenter Event Manager for the events listed below:

-Events retrieved from vSphere:

 * AlarmStatusChangedEvent:Gray
 * VmBeingHotMigratedEvent